nextcloud/documentation/admin_manual/installation/apps_management_installation.rst

 Managing Apps
 -------------

-In the Apps page, you can enable or disable applications.Some apps have some configurable options on the Apps page, but mainly they are enabled or disabled here, and are configured on your ownCloud Admin page.
+In the Apps page you can enable or disable applications.
+Some apps have
+configurable options on the Apps page, such as **Enable only for specific groups**, but mainly they are enabled or disabled here, and are configured on your ownCloud Admin or Personal page.

 Adding Third Party Apps
 -----------------------